Challenging Late & Other Fees in Foreclosure

 Challenging Fees in Foreclosure

-Borrowers may raise any number of defenses regarding improper late fees or other incorrect default-related fees.
-While some may constitute a full defense to the foreclosure, others will reduce the amount owed on the debt, thereby potentially decreasing any deficiency owed to the lender.
-(Learn more about deficiencies after a foreclosure.)
+Borrowers may raise any number of defenses regarding improper late fees or other incorrect default-related fees in defense to a foreclosure.
+While some of these issues might constitute a full defense to the foreclosure, others will reduce the amount owed on the debt, thereby potentially decreasing any deficiency the borrower owes to the lender following the foreclosure.

 A few of the defenses that could potentially be raised are: